-Chancroid is a bacterial infection that is spread only through sexual contact.
+Chancroid is a bacterial infection that is spread through sexual contact.

-The infection is found mainly in developing and third world countries.
+The infection is found in many parts of the world, such as Africa and southwest Asia.
 Very few people are diagnosed in the United States each year with this infection.
 Most people in the U.S. who are diagnosed with chancroid have traveled outside the country to areas where the infection is more common.

-Within 1 day - 2 weeks after getting chancroid, a person will get a small bump in the genitals.
-The bump becomes an ulcer within a day of its appearance.
+Within 1 day to 2 weeks after getting chancroid, a person will get a small bump in the genitals.
+The bump becomes an ulcer within a day after it first appears.
 The ulcer:

 About half of infected men have only a single ulcer.
 Women often have four or more ulcers.
 The ulcers appear in specific locations.